 This ramp slopes downhill, is uneven and doesn’t have any railing making it extremely dangerous.
 Add any type of moisture like rain, snow or ice and this homeowner could have ended up severely injured.
 When there is any type of uneven ground in the area where you need access to your home, working with a professional who can help you select the right type of ramp is crucial.

 If you or someone you know is making do with a less than ideal modification or equipment that doesn’t really work, let our team of accessibility experts perform a free, in-home evaluation.
 We’re passionate about helping you stay safe and mobile in your home.
-Call today!
+Request a FREE Evaluation!